usc-bbdl/usc-bbdl.github.io/about.md

 	<div class="column">
 		<a name="dan"></a>
 		<img src="../Photos/dan.jpg"><br>
 		Daniel Hagen<br>
+		dhagen@usc.edu<br>
 		Understanding the limb mechanics of routine motions and how the nervous system accomplishes these tasks under spatial and temporal constraints.
 Observing how subtle changes in endpoint trajectories in a simple basketball shot can potentially alter accuracy.<br>
-		dhagen@usc.edu
 	</div>
 </div>